Pytheas: Literary influence

 Pytheas was a central source of information on the North Sea and the subarctic regions of western Europe to later periods, and possibly the only source.
 The only ancient authors we know by name who certainly saw Pytheas' original text were Dicaearchus, Timaeus, Eratosthenes, Crates of Mallus, Hipparchus, Polybius, Artemidorus and Posidonius.
 Notably the list does not include Strabo or Tacitus, though Strabo discussed him and Tacitus may likely have known about his work.
-Either of the two could have known him through other writers or have read his work in the original.
+Either of the two could have known him through other writers or could have read his work in the original.

 Strabo, citing Polybius, accused Pytheas of promulgating a fictitious journey he could never have funded, as he was a private individual (idiōtēs) and a poor man (penēs).
 Markham proposes a possible answer to the funding question: seeing that Pytheas was known as a professional geographer and that north Europe was as yet a question mark to Massalian merchants, he suggests that "the enterprise was a government expedition of which Pytheas was placed in command."
 In another suggestion the merchants of Marseille sent him out to find northern markets.
 These theories are speculative but perhaps less so than Strabo's contention that Pytheas was a charlatan just because a professional geographer doubted him.

 Strabo did explain his reasons for doubting Pytheas' veracity.
 Citing numerous instances of Pytheas apparently being far off the mark on details concerning known regions, he said: "however, any man who has told such great falsehoods about the known regions would hardly, I imagine, be able to tell the truth about places that are not known to anybody."
 As an example he mentioned that Pytheas says Kent is several days' sail from Celtica when it is visible from Gaul across the channel.
 If Pytheas had visited the place he should have verified it personally.